 - Convene staff across campus who support outreach and engagement.

 - Institutionalize the Community-Engaged Scholarship Forum (CESF).

 - Define course attributes that will be used to track community engagement in the curriculum.

 The Staff Community of Practice is open to those who support their unit’s implementation of community engagement.
 Co-facilitated by Jamie Ducar, director of community engagement and Julia Spears, associate vice provost of academic innovation, the goal of the community is three-fold:

 - To build a network of community engagement practitioners who can support and mentor one another,

 - To advance community engagement at Pitt, and

 - To strengthen your practice of community engagement.

-The first meeting will be held from 11am to 1pm on Wednesday November 13th in the Kurtzman room of William Pitt Union, lunch will be provided.
-Even if you are unable to make our initial convening, please fill out the following Qualtrics survey in order to indicate your interest in participating.
+Please fill out the following Qualtrics survey in order to indicate your interest in participating in the community of practice.
 If you have any additional questions, please do not hesitate to reach out to Jamie Ducar at firstname.lastname@example.org.
-To read more about the Community of Practice, see this @Pitt article.
 Please forward this to colleagues at the University who you feel should be invited to join this community.
 If their work brings together the university and the community for collaborative, partnered work, then they are most welcome.